 “I, as well as the people here, feel very sad.
 When the investment was made to restore the culture of the Hre people here, people were very excited, but now that it has degraded, I feel very sad!”, Mr. Dien said.

-The project of Preservation and Promotion of Cultural Values of Lang Teng Village, Ba Thanh Commune, Ba To District (now Ba Dong Commune) was invested and built with an area of 1.48 hectares, with a total investment of more than 10.5 billion VND, restoring community houses, traditional stilt houses, Hre rice huts, buffalo pens...; The project was handed over to Ba To District (old) in 2018.
+The project of Conservation and Promotion of Cultural Values of Lang Teng Village, Ba Thanh Commune, Ba To District (now Ba Dong Commune) was invested and built with an area of 1.48 hectares, with a total investment of more than 10.5 billion VND, restoring community houses, traditional stilt houses, Hre people's rice huts, buffalo pens...; The project was handed over to Ba To District (old) in 2018.

 From the budget of Ba To district (old), in 2024, about 600 million VND was invested to restore a community house of the Hre people in the Conservation Area and promote the cultural values of Lang Teng village.

-Mr. Pham Van Lam, Head of Lang Teng Village, said that since the restoration of the new stilt house, many tourists have come here, including students from other places, to experience the brocade weaving and culture of the Hre people.
+Mr. Pham Van Lam, Head of Lang Teng village, said that since the restoration of the new stilt house, many tourists have come here, including students from other places, to experience the brocade weaving and culture of the Hre people.

 “The stilt house is in disrepair, and tourists are very offended.
 The village also proposed that the superiors dismantle the degraded stilt house and support some projects here to create a green, clean and beautiful landscape to attract tourists,” Mr. Lam shared.